lucapette/website/content/writing/the-appeal-of-static-typing.md

   versus statically typed.
 - Despite I never cared much for language features, nowadays I actively try to avoid working with dynamically typed languages.
-After 2 decades of programming, I finally developed some opinions about programming languages 🙃
+After 2 decades of programming, I developed opinions about programming languages 🙃

 With this circular journey in mind, let's dive into what makes me say "yep, I'm not going to do dynamically typed languages any more".